Ghost in the Machine (The Morning Show)

 "Ghost in the Machine" is the second episode of the third season of the American drama television series The Morning Show, inspired by Brian Stelter's 2013 book Top of the Morning.
 It is the 22nd overall episode of the series and was written by producer Michelle Denise Jackson, and directed by executive producer Mimi Leder.
 It was released on Apple TV+ on September 13, 2023, airing back-to-back with the previous episode, "The Kármán Line".

 The series follows the characters and culture behind a network broadcast morning news program, The Morning Show.
 After allegations of sexual misconduct, the male co-anchor of the program, Mitch Kessler, is forced off the show.
-It follows Mitch's co-host, Alex Levy, and a conservative reporter Bradley Jackson, who attracts the attention of the show's producers after a viral video.
+It follows Mitch's co-host, Alex Levy, and a liberal reporter Bradley Jackson, who attracts the attention of the show's producers after a viral video.
 In the episode, UBA becomes victim of a cyberattack, while Cory fights for the merger.

 The episode received positive reviews from critics, who praised the character development and performances.
 For the episode, Billy Crudup won Outstanding Supporting Actor in a Drama Series at the 76th Primetime Emmy Awards.